Spectral calculations of gravity, isostasy, admittance, and coherence for grids

 Compute the isostatic compensation from the topography load (input grid file) on an elastic plate of thickness te.
 Also append densities for load, mantle, water and infill in SI units.
 If ri is not provided it defaults to rl.
 Give average mantle depth via -Z. If the elastic thickness is > 1e10 it will be interpreted as the flexural rigidity (by default it is computed from te and Young modulus).
 Optionally, append +m to write a grid with the Moho’s geopotential effect (see -F) from model selected by -T. If te = 0 then the Airy response is returned. -T+m implicitly sets -N+h

-Set water depth (or observation height) relative to topography .
+Set water depth (or observation height) relative to topography in meters .
 Append k to indicate km.

 Geographic grids (dimensions of longitude, latitude) will be converted to meters via a “Flat Earth” approximation using the current ellipsoid parameters.